Brief historical overview of man’s use of fire

 200 years ago:

-The first lighter was invented 1823 by a German chemist.
-This started off the era where fire could be reliably created on an instant.
-And the first successful friction match was invented 1826 by an English chemist.
-About 25 years later, Safety-friction-matches were invented in Sweden, which – in combination with clever marketing – were dominating the world market thereafter.
+The first lighter was invented in 1823 by a German chemist.
+This started the era when fire could be reliably created in an instant.
+The first successful friction match was invented in 1826 by an English chemist.
+About 25 years later, Safety Friction Matches were invented in Sweden, which, combined with clever marketing, dominated the world market after that.

 120 years ago:

 Auer von Welsbach, an Austrian industrialist, invented Ferrocerium metal, which was used as flint steel for creating sparks.
-And many Bushcrafters and Survivalists nowadays (2023) consider similar flint steels – now called fire-steel rods – as a rustic, old way of creating fires.
+Many Bushcrafters and Survivalists nowadays (2023) consider similar flint steels—now called fire-steel rods—a rustic, old way of making fires.

 100 years ago:

-My grandmother, living in a secluded valley in the Alps, still used flint and steel plus tinder fungus (Fomes fomentarius) every day for lighting their fireplace in the kitchen.
+My grandmother, who lived in a secluded valley in the Alps, still used flint and steel plus tinder fungus (Fomes fomentarius) daily to light their kitchen fireplace.

 70 years ago:

-Main fuel source for lighters became butane gas – and with that the emergence of throw-away lighters.
+The primary fuel source for lighters became butane gas – with the emergence of throw-away lighters.

 Lessons learned from the historical overview of man’s use of fire:

-• Since more than 500,000 years, mankind is producing fires by sparks or friction
+• For more than 500,000 years, mankind has been producing fires by sparks or friction

-• Only since the last 200 years, fire is created by other mechanical, chemical, or electrical methods
+• Only in the last 200 years has fire been created by other mechanical, chemical, or electrical methods

 • Even 100 years ago, fire was still regularly produced in secluded locations by flint and steel or friction

-• Throw-away lighters are only commonplace since about 70 years back from now
+• Throw-away lighters have only been commonplace for about 70 years now